Fed Explains YNW Melly Mistrial. Will He Be Released?

 You guys can see here, I did that.

-So when they pull the cell bright, some of the characters get messed up, but um, it had a smiley face on there, but it says I did that.
+But it had a smiley face on there, but it says, I did that.

-And as you guys know, they were using they were trying to establish that it was his phone, so they were going through all sex messages with his family members, etc.
+And as you guys know, they were using, they were trying to establish that it was his phone.

 Yeah, that Instagram message right there.

-I did that, and then followed up with a message, shh.
+And then followed up with a message.

 But you heard Bradley's response.

-Finally, let's talk about a potential motive.
+Finally, let's talk about a potential motive because the question is, why on earth?

 So this was a big one.

-Um that that defense was using a lot of people that support Melly.
+That defense was using a lot of people that support Melly.

-They were saying, Yo, well, why would he kill them?
+They were saying, yo, well, why would he kill them?

-The only only the witness that they brought up, actually.
+And even one of the defense actually called the witness up, guys, the only, only the witness that they brought up, actually.

 Prosecution gave something for the jury to think about.

-So this is what He has the people saved in as his phone.
+So this is what he has the people saved in as his phone.

 Okay.